neu-se/CS4530-Spring-2025/tutorials/week1-mongodb-mongoose.md

 ### Populate

 As mentioned before, documents can reference other documents in MongoDB through the ObjectID fields.
 In the database, this information is stored as the ID itself, rather than the object.
 This is super useful for storage purposes, but when we want to access and use the information, we need more than just the ID.
-That's where the `populate` function comes in, allowing you to replace these simple references with the actual documents, simplifying the retrieval of data.
+That's where the `populate` function comes in, allowing you to replace these simple references with the actual documents, simplifying the retrieval of data. `populate` will query the reference IDs in each document found to be returned, and replace the ID with the actual object value from the database.

 #### How Populate Works